 MBBS FRANZCOG DDU COGU

-Mandy’s love for obstetrics and gynaecology began at medical school and led her to work in Leicester and Peterborough in the U.K. She trained in O&G at the Womens Hospital in Melbourne after residencies at the Alfred and the Royal Childrens Hospitals.
-Mandy’s ultrasound experience began in 1989 as a COGU trainee at the Womens and she became an Ultrasound Subspecialist in 1992.
+Mandy’s love for obstetrics and gynaecology began at medical school and led her to work in Leicester and Peterborough in the U.K. She trained in O&G at The Royal Women’s Hospital in Melbourne after residencies at the Alfred and The Royal Children’s Hospitals.
+Mandy’s ultrasound experience began in 1989 as a COGU trainee at The Royal Women’s Hospital and she became an Ultrasound Subspecialist in 1992.
 These years coincided with the births of her 3 children.

-During the last 28 years she have been heavily involved in the training of ultrasound subspecialists both at the Womens Hospital, and the Chairman of the COGU subspecialty and examination committees at RANZCOG.
+During the last 28 years she have been heavily involved in the training of ultrasound subspecialists both at The Royal Women’s Hospital, and the Chairman of the COGU subspecialty and examination committees at RANZCOG.
 She was also instrumental in the establishment of the Nuchal Translucency program at RANZCOG and has worked with many government committees on provision of ultrasound services.